OWASP/www-project-developer-guide/draft/07-implementation/04-dos-donts/01-container-security.md

 * Containers should run as a non-root user.
 * Containers should have as small a footprint as possible, and should not contain unnecessary software packages which could increase their attack surface
-* Docker default bridge 'docker0' is not used to avoid ARP spoofing and MAC flooding attacks.
+* Docker default bridge 'docker0' is not used to avoid ARP spoofing and MAC flooding attacks
 * Either Dockers AppArmor policy is enabled or the Docker hosts AppArmor is enabled.
 * SELinux policy is enabled on the Docker host.
 * Linux kernel capabilities are restricted within containers